vt-bekah/deep-learning-challenge/README.md

 In general, I do not recommend using any of these models to determine whether a venture is going to be successful as a 75% success rate for a high $ investment could quickly result in losing large amounts of money.
 For smaller investments, these types of models could make sense where the risk of failure is less impactful.

+**recommendation for how a different model could solve this classification problem, and then explain your recommendation**<br>
-The next level of investigation for optimization: bin the amount asked into ranges and see if models are more accurate if the potential ventures are grouped accordingly. i.e. Would a model be more accurate if the data set was limited to an asking amount rather than application type or in addition to application type?
+Original Text: The next level of investigation for optimization: bin the amount asked into ranges and see if models are more accurate if the potential ventures are grouped accordingly. i.e. Would a model be more accurate if the data set was limited to an asking amount rather than application type or in addition to application type?

+Clarification: I would bin the "Ask Amount", focusing on a single bin.
+This would mean filtering the data to be only that bin and remove that column.
+Then use keras tuner to identify whether relu, tanh, etc would be best.
+Then experiment with different neurons and layers to see if accuracy can be improved.
+The idea being that reducing this feature to one could improve model capability.

 #
 #